 2. Bob Marley & The Wailers – Turn Your Lights Down Low

 To test space

-Bob Marley is often given credit for bringing reggae music to a broader audience.
-However, Island Records’s insistent on a high-gloss sound meant that the more traditional genre was accessible.
+<p”>Bob Marley is often given credit for bringing reggae music to a broader audience.
+The more traditional genre was accessible due to Island Records’ high-gloss sound.

 Turn Your Lights Down Low is a beautiful example of this: It’s an extensive recording with each instrument in its section of the soundstage.

-If you want the song to be heard, your stereo system will need to describe the position of each player on the stage.
+If you want to hear the song, your sound system needs to know where each musician is on the stage.
 This song uses space as an instrument in a way that few others can.

 3. The Chemical Brothers – Das Spiegel

 You won’t find a more truncated, stop-and-start collection of electronically created noises.
 Das Spiegel is an excellent test of your speakers’ control over attack and decay.

 Except for the strummed rhythm guitar or blown melodica, all sounds here seem to have been created to appear out of nowhere and end abruptly.

 The control must be martial, from the four-square boom-bap drum pattern to the hisses, squeals, and squeaks as the tune builds.
 The test is made more difficult by the almost continuous, thrumming bass sounds.
 This song will test the best audio performance of your speaker.